Azure/Azure2AzureTK/docs/wiki/Home.md

-# Welcome to the Azure 2 Azure Migration toolkit wiki
+# Welcome to the Azure to Azure migration toolkit wiki!

-fixme
+This wiki documents the current situation during the development of the Azure to Azure migration toolkit.

 ## Navigation

 - [Wiki Home](./Home)